doordeck/docs/docs/cloud-api/introduction.md

 Welcome to the Doordeck API!
 You can use our API to access Doordeck API endpoints, which can get information on the state of locks, manage access and perform operations.

-This API documentation is generated using [docusaurus](https://github.com/facebook/docusaurus), if you spot any errors please submit a pull request directly on [Github](https://github.com/doordeck/docs/).

 This API documentation includes details of both endpoints available to Doordeck users (i.e. users who have registered on [Doordeck](https://app.doordeck.com) directly) and to third-party app developers, some endpoints are only available to one set of users, these are flagged as follows: